Fujiki relations and fibrations of irreducible symplectic varieties: Methods

 \subsection{Terminal models}

-While not every singular variety admits a crepant resolution, varieties with klt singularities have always a \emph{terminal model}.
+While not every singular variety admits a crepant resolution, complex projective klt varieties have always a \emph{terminal model}.
 For canonical singularities a terminal model is a \emph{crepant partial resolution}.
 This is an easy special case of {\cite[Corollary~1.4.3]{BCHM10}}.